DuckyCrayfish/hourglass/README.md

 	#Range: 0.0 ~ 24000.0
 	nightSpeed = 1.0

-	#When true, displays a clock in the sleep interface.
-	displayBedClock = true

 	#Accelerate the passage of weather at the same rate as the passage of time, making weather events
 	#elapse faster while the passage of time is accelerated.
 Clear weather is not accelerated.
 	#Note: This setting is not applicable if game rule doWeatherCycle is false.